 - Region and zone of the ECS instance

 - Create ECS instances.
 You must have at least two ECS instances for the Server Load Balancer service.
-For more information, see create ECS instances.
+For more information, see Create an instance by using the wizard.

 - After the ECS instances are created, deploy related applications on the ECS instances.

 - Create a Server Load Balancer instance.
 A Server Load Balancer instance can be mapped to multiple listeners and backend servers.
 For more information, see Create an SLB instance.